sashite/open-standards.md/docs/General-Gameplay-Notation.md

 <div class="sub-title">Abstract</div>

-This document proposes a format for representing <em>patterns</em> defined through the abstract strategy board <strong>game rules</strong>.
+This document proposes a format for representing _patterns_ defined through the abstract strategy board **game rules**.

 <div class="sub-title">Status of this document</div>